Skip to content

 LLM could confidently give a wrong answer like planet Jupiter when it could be Saturn as moons are discovered.
 It needs to have authoritative sources like NASA and up to date data.

-It can say I don’t know when the data is not available
+It can say I don’t know when the data is not available or use the data for grounding like document files.

 Needs work on 2 parts: